tty-pt/metal/README.md

 Other things used to build metal.tar.gz are Linux, compilerrt and musl.

 No one can destroy the Metal.
-I saw the talk.
+I saw the talk, and I heard the band.

 I am very noob in many ways, and I have much to learn.
 Although, I am a subscriber of Linus Torvalds' philosophy, for I believe he knows his shit: